117th Kentucky State Fair Celebrated The Commonwealth’s Perseverance

 For many Kentuckians, the Fair offers a unique opportunity to receive free health education and screenings.
 From COVID-19 vaccinations to cancer screenings, many fairgoers took advantage of the free healthcare services that take place each year at Health Horizons.

-Plans are underway for the 2022 Kentucky State Fair with a focus on the continual enhancement to exhibits, entertainment, food and overall experiences during the eleven-day tradition.
+Plans are underway for the 2022 Kentucky State Fair with a focus on the continual enhancement of exhibits, entertainment, food, and overall experiences during the eleven-day tradition.
 The 118th Kentucky State Fair will take place August 18-28, 2022.